SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructModules.md

-If you have just started using Falaise or the FLReconstruct application, we strongly recommend that you familiarize yourself with the basic usage of FLReconstruct covered in [The FLReconstruct Application](@ref md_FLReconstruct).
+If you have just started using Falaise or the FLReconstruct application, we strongly recommend that you familiarize yourself with the basic usage of FLReconstruct covered in [The FLReconstruct Application](@ref usingflreconstruct).

 FLReconstruct uses a [pipeline pattern](http://en.wikipedia.org/wiki/Pipeline_%28software%29) to process events.
 You can view this like a production line with each stage on the line performing some operation on the event.
 Each stage in the pipeline is called a "pipeline module" (or just "module") and is implemented as a C++ class.
 The FLReconstruct application can load new modules at runtime using a ["plugin" mechanism](http://en.wikipedia.org/wiki/Plug-in_%28computing%29).
 Scripting, as demonstrated in the
-@ref md_FLReconstruct tutorial, is used to load new modules from plugins, select the modules to use in the pipeline, and configure each module.
+[tutorial on using FLReconstruct](@ref usingflreconstruct), is used to load new modules from plugins, select the modules to use in the pipeline, and configure each module.

 In this tutorial we will see how to implement our own modules for